jchejarla/spring-batch-db-cluster-partitioning/README.md

 * Java 17+
 * Maven 3.x or Gradle 7.x+
-* A relational database (e.g., PostgreSQL, MySQL, H2 for development)
+* A relational database (e.g., PostgreSQL, MySQL, Oracle, H2 for development)

 ### Installation (as a Maven/Gradle dependency)